Getting Your Small Claims Court Case Started Involves Properly Prepared Documents Per the Required Forms and RulesPage last modified: October 05 2022

 Understanding the Importance of Properly Reviewing and Preparing Before Starting a Small Claims Court Case

-Starting a lawsuit in Small Claims Court requires the preparation of, and issuance of, a Plaintiff's Claim document.
-The Plaintiff's Claim is a form, known as Form 7A, and is available online.
+To get a lawsuit started in Small Claims Court, the preparing and issuing of the document known as a Plaintiff's Claim is required.
+The Plaintiff's Claim document is a specific form, numbered and referred to as Form 7A, and is accessible online.
 The main form is relatively easy to complete as much is just filling in the blanks with basic information such as names and addresses of the parties involved in the lawsuit.
 More difficult is the telling of the story that gives rise to the lawsuit whereas, in legal matters, the story often must be written in a sensible chronology and will often require some legalese, even in Small Claims Court.
 Additionally, knowing what should be said and what should be omitted can be crucial.
-The prescribed rules for the requirements when beginning a Small Claims Court lawsuit are available for review at Rule 7 of the Rules of the Small Claims Court.
+The rules of process for starting a legal case in the Small Claims Court can be found in Rule 7 of the Rules of the Small Claims Court.

 Although people may think of Small Claims Court cases as an informal legal process, and indeed there are many Small Claims Court cases that are relatively simple enough that minimal, if any, legal training is required, there are still many concerns to consider.
 Before starting a Small Claims Court lawsuit, questions to consider include: